growilabs/growi-docs/docs/en/guide/features/bookmark.md

 ### Bookmark icon in the upper right corner of the page
 - Click the bookmark icon in the upper right corner of the page and select "Un-bookmark this page."

-### Hamburger Menu in page tree or bookmarks sidebar
+### Vertical three point leader in page tree or bookmarks sidebar
-- Select "Remove from Bookmarks" from the page hamburger menu in the page tree or bookmarks sidebar.
+- Select "Remove from Bookmarks" from the page vertical three point leader in the page tree or bookmarks sidebar.

 ## Check the list of bookmarks